alexirpan/alexirpan.github.io/_posts/2020-02-20-puzzlehunt-tech.markdown

 The most important thing to remember about a puzzlehunt is that a puzzlehunt is essentially a full web application.
-There's a frontend that solvers interact with, there's a backend that stores submission and solve info, and the two need to send the right information to each other for your hunt to work.
+There's a front-end that solvers interact with, there's a back-end that stores submission and solve info, and the two need to send the right information to each other for your hunt to work.

-That means if you want to run an online puzzlehunt with teams, leaderboards, and so on, you'll either need to know how to set up a website, or be eager to learn.
+That means if you want to run an online puzzlehunt with teams, leaderboard, and so on, you'll either need to know how to set up a website, or be eager to learn.
 If you have practice with looking up how to use unfamiliar software libraries, you should be set.